Wong Lo Kat

 Wong Lo Kat (王老吉), or Wanglaoji in Mandarin pinyin, is a Chinese herbal tea, and one of the most popular tisane drinks in China today.
 It is sold in many forms and different types of cans or cardboard containers.
+It is branded as Walovi in international markets.

 Ingredients

 Wong Lo Kat contains a number of herbal infusions and decoctions, as well as sweeteners: